How To Prep Your Skis & Snowboard For Indoor Slopes

-Over the last decade the number of Indoor slopes in the UK has exploded; from the humble beginnings of Tamworth, the first indoor real snow slope in the UK, to six centres across Britain.
+Over the last 15 years the number of indoor slopes in the UK has exploded; from the humble beginnings of Tamworth, the first indoor real snow slope in the UK, to six centres across Britain.
 For most people, especially those in England, travelling to get some real snow action involves only a maximum of a couple of hours' drive!

 The slopes may not be massive in length but they are a great resource for learning, developing racing and freestyle talent and generally having fun on.